-To use the capability, a user would release the memory heap created in the context structure after initialization with the static block they wanted to use using the rtxMemStaticHeapCreate function as follows:
+To use the capability, a user would convert the memory heap created in the context structure during context initialization to use a given block of memory by calling rtxMemHeapConvertStatic as follows:

 '''

-/ Set static memory heap /
+/ Convert memory heap to using static block /

-rtxMemHeapRelease (&ctxt.pMemHeap);

-rtxMemStaticHeapCreate
+rtxMemHeapConvertStatic

 (&ctxt.pMemHeap, staticMemHeap, sizeof(staticMemHeap));

 '''

-The staticMemHeap variable would simply be a byte array of the desired size.
+The staticMemHeap variable would be a byte array of the desired size.
 It also could be a block of memory allocated using malloc or new.
+The high level memory manager will carve up the memory in staticMemHeap to satisfy all subsequent requests for memory made using ctxt.